Paint a Gorgeous Metallic

 FAQ

 I've never done watercolor before.
-Is this course for me?
+Is this workshop for me?

 Do I need to be "artistic" or have natural talent?